jhamlet/sake-node/README.md

 ### Directory Tasks

-Directory tasks, created with the `directory` method are tasks that will only be called if they do not exist.
+Directory tasks, created with the `directory` method, are tasks that will only be called if they do not exist.
 A task will be created for the named directory (and for all directories along the way) with the action of creating the directory.

 Directory tasks do not take any `prerequisites` or an `action` when first defined, however, they may be augmented with such after they are created: